Q: I'm on the road a lot. I don't want to max out my card and not be able to make purchases. Which card is best for me?

 That's why I'll include rewards credit cards and charge cards without pre-set spending limits:

 American Express® Premier Rewards Gold Card.
 The classic charge card got a modest facelift not long ago, adding some perks to ease your time on the road.
-Membership Rewards points for eligible purchases can help you earn points toward air travel with over 20 frequent traveler programs or gift cards at popular stores.
+Membership Rewards points for eligible purchases can help you earn points to transfer toward air travel with over 20 frequent traveler programs or use gift cards at popular stores.

 Keep in mind that the phrase "no pre-set spending limit" doesn't mean you have an unlimited line of credit with any of these lenders.
 Every time you swipe your credit card, your lender's database compares your purchase to similar transactions you've made.